ArunYogi/paytm-cordova-plugin/Readme.md

   "TXNDATE": "2015-11-02 11:40:46.0"
 }
 ```
-CHECKSUM has to be created without "ENVIRONMENT" field, it is for plugin's internal use to determine which environment it's going to hit.
+"ENVIRONMENT" (staging/production) has to be sent as separate field to method call

 References:
 ===========